AI's suggestion - looks good, right?

 The Bottom Line

 Stop feeding your AI agents garbage and expecting gold.
-Ref gives them exactly what they need: current, authoritative, structured documentation.
-NimbleTools makes it trivial to deploy.
+Ref gives them exactly what they need: current, authoritative, structured documentation. mpak makes it trivial to deploy.

 Your AI agents deserve better than outdated Stack Overflow posts.
 This is how you give it to them.

 Special thanks to Matt Dailey for building Ref - it’s exactly what I’d been looking for.
 If you’re building MCP-compatible tools, reach out.
-I’m always looking for quality services to deploy on NimbleTools.
+We’re always looking for quality servers to add to the mpak registry.

 Developers: The Ref MCP implementation is open source on GitHub.
 It’s a great example of a well-built MCP server.